MicrosoftDocs/azure-docs/articles/azure-monitor/logs/workspace-replication.md

 Yet, in some cases you may want to intentionally query the inactive region.
 For example, before triggering failover you may want to ensure your secondary workspace has logs ingested to it.

 ### How to query the inactive workspace
-To see which logs are available on the inactive workspace, go to the Azure Portal, and open your Workspace's Logs blade.
+To see which logs are available on the inactive workspace, go to the Azure Portal and open your Workspace's Logs blade.
-Click the ‘…’ on the upper right area to open this menu, and turn on the “Query inactive region” option to run a query on your secondary region.
+Click the ‘…’ on the upper right area and turn on the “Query inactive region” option.

 ![Diagram that shows how to query the inactive region through the workspace Logs blade](./media/workspace-replication/query_inactive_region.png)